 The Innovation Group estimated the subject resort would penetrate the regional resort leisure market.
-The current building program for the proposed resort includes components that the resort leisure travel would find appealing such as the water/snow park and FEC, golf course, and the Eye as well as the overall atmosphere of the property.
+The current building program for the proposed resort includes components that the resort leisure travel would find appealing such as the waterpark, golf course, and the Eye as well as the overall atmosphere of the property.
 We segregated the resort leisure market into the regional drive-in and targeted fly-in segments.
-Based on the Resort Leisure Market Assessment, we estimated room night demand associated with this segment at about 149,700 in 2010, increasing to 176,100 by 2012 (the first year of stabilized results).
-Next, we estimated the gaming participation rate at 68%, reflecting a premium over the national gaming propensity rate as the resort guests likely choose the resort due in part to the gaming availability.
-Based on an average win per room night for the resort leisure segment of \$115, incremental gaming revenue calculated to \$11.8 million.
+Based on the Resort Leisure Market Assessment, we estimated room night demand associated with this segment at about 73,100 in 2010.
+Next, we estimated the gaming participation rate at 68%, reflecting a premium over the national gaming propensity rate as the resort guests likely chose the resort leisure segment of \$115, incremental gaming revenue calculated to \$5.7 million.
 The following chart details the calculation: